neelkantnewra/Multiclass-disease-classification-using-modified-CNN/README.md

-# Multiclass disease classification using Modified CNN
+# Multiclass Disease Classification using Modified CNN and Segmented Chest X-ray

 Multiclass classification is always a challenge for many researcher.
 It is seen that for image classification task mostly for binary classifcation many researcher have achieved accuracy of more than 99%.
 Starting with the cat and dog classification,image classification technique is very much utilised in the field of medical images, for various diagnosis and prediction.